Unidentified case searchRun advanced search

 The best way to contact the Bureau is by email at email@example.com giving as much information as possible about the person you think it is such as date of birth, description, when and where they were last seen and if they have been reported missing and in which force.
-The Bureau will acknowledge your email within 5 working days via email.
+Alternatively, you canuse the 'I know this person' reporting box which is shown next to each case.
+The Bureau will acknowledge your message within 5 working days via email.

 Is my information confidential?

 Any information provided to the Bureau as to the possible identity of the person has to be passed to the police/coroner for investigation, but your details will not be provided unless without that information the police/coroner cannot proceed with the investigation.